Vaent/CardPeeGee/documentation/Tech debt.md

 - Add a mute button to the title screen.
 - Saving an ongoing game.
 - Saving user settings/creating profiles.
-- When determining whether the player can afford to but new cards in Town, extend the logic to account for the Ace bonus.
+- When determining whether the player can afford to buy new cards in Town, extend the logic to account for the Ace bonus.
   - This will only be relevant if the cost of purchase (or the size of the Ace bonus) is made customisable with relatively high values allowed; otherwise it is unlikely that having the Ace active for the boost will take the total high enough even though playing the Ace along with other diamonds would not.
   - The logic required to implement this will be much more convoluted than the vanilla implementation so it should not be added unless/until it is both relevant and necessary.
 - Automated testing.